scrapjs/enot/PROCESS.md

 * Kinds of callback modifiers:
 	* `Function` - no modifier
-	* `'a, b, c'` - stringy list of events to fire instead
 	* `undefined` - use target method instead
 	* `:name` - event modifiers